How to Launch a Side Hustle as a Podcaster—NEW for 2021.

 Looking to Learn Podcasting Online?

 You're in for a real treat.
-Compared to just a few years ago, the ease of entry has seriously slackened, multiple channels for podcast hosting have popped up, and the marketplace for podcasting in general, is finally at a place where you no longer have to convince people they should listen to your favorite, or help them find the podcasts app is on their phone.
+Compared to just a few years ago, the ease of entry has seriously slackened, multiple channels for podcast hosting have popped up, finding a place to host your WordPress website, and the marketplace for podcasting in general, is finally at a place where you no longer have to convince people they should listen to your favorite, or help them find the podcasts app is on their phone.
 These days, everyone is aware of what a podcast is.
 How to start a podcast, though is a whole different beast, and we'll get to that in a bit.

 The evolution of podcasting owes a lot to comedians, Marc Maron and Adam Corrola who's friendly interview styles and celebrity guests made their shows hot tickets beginning in 2009.
 Jocko and Joe Rogan aided the further popularization of the medium around the same time, but none of these folks were necessarily early to the game.
 Adam Curry, podcasting's inventive “father,” if you will launched his podcast in 2005, the same year Appl decided to add podcasting to its iTunes store, in turn, giving podcasters a welcome marketing boost.
 But even Apple wasn't leading the charge.